 She is built for speed and comfort with plenty of room for the crew to sleep, eat and relax in.
 There is ample storage space and duvets, towels, waterproofs can be provided at a small additional cost.
 The size of the boat means that fast sailing can be completed in reasonable comfort with plenty of space therefore making her an appealing boat both for novices trying sailing for the first time and the more experienced sailor looking for a bit of comfort.
 Book the whole boat or just a berth; we can tailor a cruise to meet your needs.

 John has skippered Aislig Bheag since 2002.
 As a passionate sailing enthusiast since a boy he has sailed extensively around the West Coast of Scotland with the occasional longer foray to the Faeroe’s, Norway, Russia, the Baltic, the Mediterranean, trans Atlantic crossings and the Caribbean.
 He became a commercially endorsed yacht-master offshore in the mid 90’s in order that he could enjoy passing on his skills and knowledge of the area to others.
 He particularly enjoys fostering the friendships that build up among the crew and promoting the confidence in their ability to handle the yacht.

 Meals and mealtimes on board the yacht tend to vary according to the itinerary.
 However, food is of good quality throughout.
 Vegetarian diets can be accommodated.

 Food provided consists of breakfast, lunch (usually taken while sailing) and a home cooked evening meal.
 Bring your own favourite tipple.
 Fresh fruit, snacks and soft drinks are always available.

-Equipment on board includes Raymarine Autohelm sailing instruments, chart plotter with Admiralty Charts, AIS tracker, GPS, VHF radio, autopilot, internal LED lighting, liferaft, lifejackets, safety harnesses and all other legally required safety equipment and frozen food storage.
+Equipment on board includes Raymarine Autohelm sailing instruments, chart plotter with Admiralty Charts, AIS tracker, GPS, VHF radio, autopilot, internal LED lighting, liferaft, lifejackets, EPIRB, safety harnesses and all other legally required safety equipment and frozen food storage.
 Tourist information on places likely to be visited is also carried and there is a CD player available with MP3/IPOD interface.

 |1) Liferaft stowage||7) Bookshelving||13) Internal steering|